moconnor-bmj/BMJ-FEF/style-guide/index.md

 title: "Style Guide"
 date: 2015-01-28T12:05:57-05:00
 modified:
-excerpt: "A handy collection of all the colors, typography, UI patterns, and components used on Made Mistakes."
+excerpt: "A handy collection of the colors, typography, UI patterns, and components used."
 image:
-  feature:
+  feature: generic-feature.jpg
-  teaser:
+  teaser: generic-teaser.jpg
-  thumb:
+  thumb: generic-thumb.jpg
 ads: false
+share: false
 ---

-A handy collection of all the colors, typography, UI patterns, and components used on Made Mistakes.
+A handy collection of all the colors, typography, UI patterns, and components used..

 {% assign entries = site.colors %}
 {% assign componentsByType = site.components | group_by:"type" %}